-Make a list of deliverables along with a clear, agreed-upon explanation of what is due when.
-Details related to the “finished product” are helpful here- quantity, color, size, structure, etc. Whatever is required to satisfy the expectation of deliverables, be it physical, visual, whatever – agree on its details and when it’s due.
+Make a list of deliverables along with a clear, agreed-upon explanation of what is due and when.
+Details related to the “finished product” are helpful here- quantity, color, size, structure, etc. Whatever is required to satisfy the expectation of deliverables, be it physical, visual, or whatever – agree on its details and when it’s due.

 This section includes a detailed list of the anticipated schedule for each and any parties involved in the project and begins with the expected completion of deliverables.
 The details of which vendor, contractor, etc. will hold responsibility for this when it will begin, the performance period, the development phase, the review phase, the implementation phase, the testing phase, and the timing of the close of the project.
 Depending upon the specifics of the project, there may be more or fewer scheduling phases.

-✔️ Standards and Testing
+✔️ Standards and testing

 Define and list the industry standards required if applicable, as well as any adherence to testing requirements.
 Make it detailed.
 What do the standards clearly state?
 Measure the inventory of testing equipment, if any, and those persons involved in the testing process.

-✔️ Obtain a clear definition for success
+✔️ Obtain a clear definition of success

 Define the expectations of the stakeholders involved in this project.
-What would they define as successful completion of the project?
+What would they define as the successful completion of the project?
 Make sure this is clear to all parties.

 ✔️ Misc. requirements